roberta-davidson/Davidson_etal_2024-Twist/README.md

 `Table_S1.csv` contains the sequencing statistics per library required to plot efficacy and cost/benefit figures \
 `bcl2fastq.sh` was used to demultiplex \
 `f4_plot.R` was used to plot the results of f4 statistics \
+`efficacy_plots.R` was used to plot Figures 2, 3, 4, 6, S1 & S2

 ### to add:

 f4 analysis script \
 index hop counts \
-index hope plot code \
+index hope plot code
-efficacy plot code \